 If you wish to skip the early seasons and jump ahead a bit, you may complete the Days of Summer and Panda Panda Panda quest lines in the Sundered Frontier to obtain a boost bauble that will advance you to Season Three, level 21.
 You may still gain access to previous season overseer quests by running the charged versions of that seasons quests that you obtained via the starter pack or season achievement rewards.

 The apotheosis of a specific facet of energy, Ascension classes are the gateway to ascended power for characters above level 100 who possess the Kunark Ascending or later expansion packs.
 For the traditional experience, you may speak with one of the four masters in the Obulus Frontier to begin down the path to Ascension.
 To jump right into more advanced applications of power, you may complete the Days of Summer and Panda Panda Panda quest lines in the Sundered Frontier to obtain a boost bauble that will advance you to ascension mastery.

-Each Ascension class grants an adventurer the ability to shift into an avatar of that Ascension, converting all damage done from any ability that does not deal damage based on your weapon's damage type.
-This will also convert most pet and swarm pet damage.
+Each Ascension class grants an adventurer the ability to shift into an avatar of that Ascension, converting all damage done by the player and the player's pets into that damage type.

 - Elementalist: Wielders of the opposing forces of fire and ice, Elementalists have the power to rain down destruction or degrade the defenses of an opponent.
 Initiates of this class convert ability damage to cold.